mesg-foundation/engine/docs/guide/service/dockerize-the-service.md

       - "1234"
 ```

-Each dependency's key is used as their **hostname** on the shared network between the service and dependencies.
+Each dependency's key is used as its **hostname** on the shared network between the service and dependencies.
 In this example, the service can access the dependency at the endpoint `serviceToConnectWith:1234`.

 ::: tip Get Help